A Rumor of War (book)

-A Rumor of War is a 1977 memoir by Philip Caputo about his service in the United States Marine Corps (USMC) in the early years of the Vietnam War.
+A Rumor of War is a 1977 memoir by American author and journalist Philip Caputo about his service in the United States Marine Corps (USMC) in the early years of the Vietnam War.

 Summary

 In the foreword, Caputo makes clear that this is not a history book, nor is it a historical accusation; it is a story about war, based on his experience.

 The first section "The Splendid Little War", describes Lieutenant Philip Caputo's reasons for joining the United States Marine Corps (USMC), the training that followed and his arrival in Vietnam.
 Lt.
 Caputo was a member of the 9th Expeditionary Brigade of the USMC, the first American regular troops unit sent to take part in the Vietnam War.
 He arrived on March 8, 1965, and his early experiences reminded him of the colonial wars portrayed by Rudyard Kipling.
 The 9th Expeditionary Brigade was deployed to Da Nang (formerly Tourane) on a "merely defensive" condition, primarily to set a perimeter around an airstrip that ensured arrival and departure of military goods and personnel.
 The first skirmishes against the North Vietnamese Army and the Viet Cong made it clear to Lt.
 Caputo and his comrades that their earlier impression about Vietnam war as small and unimportant were all wrong.

 In the second part of the book, "The Officer in Charge of the Dead", Lt.
 Caputo is reassigned from his rifle company to a desk job documenting casualties.
 His new position in the Joint Staff of the brigade was a change that did not suit him, because he was proud of his rifle company duties and had a certain desire to return to basic infantry command.
 This distance from the Main Line of Resistance gave Lt.
 Caputo a different perspective of the conflict.
 Lt.
 Caputo described senior officers as being more worried about trivial matters than strategy, movies being played in the open at night, risking potentially devastating mortar attacks.
 Lt.
 Caputo also witnessed enemy corpses being treasured as hunting trophies and shown off to generals; he also describes American corpses carrying evidence of Viet Cong torture.